 The Kapha Dosha: How To Eat, Exercise & De-Stress To Keep It In Check

 The ancient healing science of ayurveda says that true health happens when we find balance.
 Keeping the three doshas—vata, pitta, and kapha—in check is an essential part of creating such harmony in the body.
 We all tend to have more of one or two doshas in our body and need to offset the characteristics of those doshas to get back to middle ground.
+(Not sure which dosha you are?
+This dosha quiz will help you find out.)
 Here's everything you need to know about the qualities of the nurturing kapha dosha and how to keep it in balance using food, movement, and lifestyle shifts.